What’s the point of having a website if no one can find it?

-- What Search Queries (keywords) are driving traffic to your website?
+- What Search Queries (keywords) drive traffic to your website?

 - How does your traffic compare to 1 year ago?
-6 months?
-1 month?
+6 months? or 1 month?

 - How does your bounce rate compare to 1 year ago?
-6 months?
-1 month?
+6 months? or 1 month?

 - What is your conversion rate?